Driving from Florence to Rome: what to see on a road trip

 Cortona

 Nestled in the Val di Chiana valley, Cortona is a very characteristic medieval village, made famous by the novel Under the Tuscan Sun.
 Here you can visit the Etruscan museum, ancient monasteries in the countryside and take walks in the historic center.
-Cortona is also famous for its great food and extra virgin olive oil (in November there is an important olive oil festival).
+The Etruscan museum is really interesting, if you want to know more about the Etruscan Civilization also check the Etruscan museum in Viterbo (it’s one of the next stops that you’ll find below).

 Montepulciano

 Known for its noble wine (Vino Nobile di Montepulciano), this medieval village nestled on the top of a hill is surrounded by vineyards.
 You can enjoy the view of the village and the Tuscan countryside from the top of the Palazzo Comunale tower.
-This is the perfect stop for wine lovers on a road trip between Florence and Rome!

 road trip between florence and rome